 Shared Equity Conversion

-The COVID-19 pandemic has caused hardships for millions of homeowners, many of whom took advantage of forbearance.
+The COVID-19 pandemic caused hardships for millions of homeowners, many of who took advantage of forbearance.
 However, due to long-term or permanent changes in household composition and earnings, we expect some homeowners may require payment relief beyond existing offerings to stay in their homes when their forbearance expires.
 The Shared Equity Conversion pilot provides eligible distressed borrowers the option to opt-in to shared equity homeownership, in coordination with a loan modification, to receive deeper payment relief and keep their homes.